nnellans/ado-pipelines-guide/README.md

     exclude:
     - v3.0
 ```
-- `batch`: Only one instance of the pipeline will run at a time.
+- `batch`: Setting this to true means only one instance of the pipeline will run at a time.
 While the second run of the pipeline is waiting for its turn, it will batch up all of the changes that have been made while its been waiting, and when its finally able to run it will apply all of those changes at once
 - If you specify both `branches` and `tags` then both will be evaluated, if at least one of them matches, then the pipeline will be triggered
 - `paths`: Cannot be used by itself, it can only be used in combination with `branches`
-  - Paths in Git are case-sensitive, and wildcards are supported
+  - Paths in Git are case-sensitive

 ---